 Women’s vs. Men’s Osprey Daypacks: The Differences

-Osprey’s packs in some cases are gender-specific, in others they are unisex.
-Dedicated women’s Osprey backpacking packs are designed with slightly changed angles in the padding around the hips, to allow women to use their often rounder hips to better support more weight there.
+Osprey’s are in a few cases gender-specific, though most are unisex.
+Broadly speaking, dedicated women’s Osprey packs are designed with slightly changed angles in the padding around the hips, to allow women to use their often rounder hips to better support more weight there.
 Women’s packs are also generally a bit shorter and narrower than the men’s or unisex counterparts.

 This does not make as much of a difference with Osprey daypacks, as they are not generally designed for carrying a lot of weight on the hips.
-The packs with thin hip straps (like the Daylites) are meant merely to secure the pack if you’re running, scrambling, or biking over bumpy terrain.
+The sportier packs with thin hip straps are meant merely to secure the pack if you’re running, scrambling, or biking over bumpy terrain.

-Thus, the main thing to worry about with these daypacks is size.
+In any case, the main thing to note with gendered daypacks is size.
 If you’re a man with a shorter torso, you may prefer a women’s daypack in some cases, and likewise, if you’re a woman with a longer torso you might prefer the daypacks marketed to men.
 In cases where these packs are not one-size-fits-all, we’ve listed the torso length ranges (see next section) so that you can get the exact right size.

 You’ll also notice in our tables listing each daypack’s details that the women’s packs are sometimes designed to carry just a few liters less than the men’s counterparts — something to consider if you want to scale down or up just a bit from a particular pack.